 - "Visual" information clearly includes Pictures, diagrams, charts, plots, animations, etc., - "auditory" information clearly includes spoken words and other sounds. - Information transmission that is not clear ? (written prose). - The written text is perceived visually.
-Hence, cannot be categorized as auditory !! - Cognitive scientists have established that our brains generally convert written words into their spoken equivalents - ► To a visual learner, a picture is truly worth a thousand words, - Making the learning style pair the visual and verbal solves this
+Hence, but neither perfectly visual or auditory !! - Cognitive scientists have established that our brains generally convert written words into their spoken equivalents - To a visual learner, a picture is truly worth a thousand words, and to verbal learner word are important - Making the learning style pair the visual and verbal solves this